How Soon Is Now?: Release

 When Rough Trade owner Geoff Travis first heard "How Soon Is Now?", he felt it was too unrepresentative of the Smiths' sound to be released as a single.
 Despite pressure from Porter to save the song for a later single release as an A-side, "How Soon Is Now?" was included as B-side on the 12-inch single release of "William, It Was Really Nothing" in August 1984.
 According to Porter: "I thought 'This is it!' ... but I don't think the record company liked it ...
 They totally threw it away, wasted it."
 Night-time British radio picked up on the song almost immediately, however, and by autumn it had become the most-requested track on request shows by DJs John Peel, Janice Long, and Annie Nightingale.
-It was subsequently included on the Smiths' compilation album Hatful of Hollow, released on 12 November 1984.
+It was subsequently included on the Smiths' compilation album Hatful of Hollow, released on 2 November 1984.
 The song was also featured on the soundtrack of the 1986 film Out of Bounds, but was not included on the accompanying soundtrack album.

 The song was released on Sire Records in the United States, backed with "Girl Afraid", in November 1984.
 It was expected to sell well and, for the first time, a video was made to promote one of the band's tracks.
 However, the song failed to chart.
 Rough Trade boss Geoff Travis blamed poor promotion: "I can't understand why 'How Soon Is Now?' wasn't a top 10 single, but perhaps I'm being naive.
 If only their singles had been played on the radio."
 Morrissey expressed his disappointment in an interview with Creem magazine: "It's hard to believe that 'How Soon Is Now?' was not a hit.
 I thought that was the one..."

 "How Soon Is Now?" was released as an A-side in the United Kingdom on 28 January 1985.
 The 7-inch features an edited version of the track, and the B-side was "Well I Wonder", from the then-about-to-be-released Meat Is Murder album.
 The 12-inch single includes a new instrumental track, "Oscillate Wildly".
 It peaked at No. 24 on the UK Singles Chart, a lower placing than the band's three previous singles, which had all hit the Top 20; according to John Porter, "Everybody knew the Smiths' fans already had it."

 Following the acquisition of the Rough Trade catalogue by Warner Bros.
 Records, "How Soon Is Now?" was issued again as a single in the United Kingdom in September 1992.
-A 7" single and cassette featured the edited version, backed with a live version of "Handsome Devil", recorded at The Haçienda on 4 February 1983 (this had originally been the B-side to the Smiths' first single "Hand in Glove").
+A 7-inch single and cassette featured the edited version, backed with a live version of "Handsome Devil", recorded at The Haçienda on 4 February 1983 (this had originally been the B-side to the Smiths' first single "Hand in Glove").
 Two CD singles featured tracks from the Smiths' back-catalogue which were, following the demise of Rough Trade, unavailable in the United Kingdom at that time.
 The re-issue reached No. 16 on the UK Singles Chart.